realworldocaml/book/book/concurrent-programming/README.md

 # Concurrent Programming with Async

 The logic of building programs that interact with the outside world is often dominated by waiting; waiting for the click of a mouse, or for data to be fetched from disk, or for space to be available on an outgoing network buffer.
-Even mildly sophisticated interactive applications are typically *concurrent*, needing to wait for multiple different events at the same time, responding immediately to whatever event happens first. [interactive input/concurrent programming for]{.idx}[concurrent programming]{.idx}[programming/concurrent programming with Async]{.idx}
+Even mildly sophisticated interactive applications are typically *concurrent*, needing to wait for multiple different events at the same time, responding immediately to whatever happens first. [interactive input/concurrent programming for]{.idx}[concurrent programming]{.idx}[programming/concurrent programming with Async]{.idx}

 One approach to concurrency is to use preemptive system threads, which is the dominant approach in languages like Java or C#.
 In this model, each task that